adonisjs/lucid.adonisjs.com/content/docs/models/crud_operations.md

 ### findManyBy

 Find multiple record by one or multiple column name and its value.
-This method returns an array of model instance or `null`.
+This method returns an array of model instance or an empty array (`[]`).

 ```ts
 const users = await User.findManyBy('status', 'active')